armory/documentation/_release_notes/armoryspinnaker_v1.11.0.md

 visibile: 0
 ---

-# 03/15/18
+## Warning

-> Note: We have found stability issues with this release.
-Please do not upgrade until further notice.
-If you have already upgraded we recommend to rollback.
+> We found stability issues with this release.
+Please do not upgrade to this version.
+If you have already upgraded, we recommend rolling back.

 # 02/19/18 Release Notes